matiaspakua/tech.notes.io/pages/the_history_of_the_project_A7_by_David_Parnas.md

 Some of Parnas' key contributions to the field of software engineering after the A7 project include:

-1. Information Hiding: Parnas introduced the concept of information hiding, which refers to the practice of encapsulating data and behavior within a module or component.
+1. Information Hiding: Parnas introduced the concept of information hiding, which refers to the practice of encapsulating data and behaviour within a module or component.
 This helps to reduce the coupling between modules and makes the software easier to maintain and understand.

 2. Modularity: Parnas was an early advocate of modularity, which refers to the practice of breaking a system down into smaller, independent components.
 He showed that modular design can improve software quality, reduce costs, and increase efficiency.